Robert Hugh Rose

-Robert Hugh Rose (January 24, 1876 – August 15, 1960) was an American dietitian, physician and writer.
+Robert Hugh Rose (January 24, 1876 – August 15, 1960) was an American dietitian, physician, and writer.

+Biography

-Rose was born at Carthage, Missouri.
+Rose was born on January 24, 1876, in Carthage, Missouri.
 Rose graduated from DePauw University in 1898.
 He obtained his M.D. from College of Physicians and Surgeons, New York in 1902.
 He practiced medicine in New York City.

-Rose was the first to advocate counting calories as a method to lose weight.
+Rose was one of the first to advocate counting calories as a method to lose weight.
 He proposed this in his book Eat Your Way to Health, published in 1916.
-In the second edition he described the method as a "scientific system of weight control".
-Rose proposed the counting calories method for weight loss two years before Lulu Hunt Peters famous Diet & Health: With Key to the Calories.
+In the second edition, he described the method as a "scientific system of weight control".
+Rose proposed the counting calories method for weight loss two years before Lulu Hunt Peters published Diet & Health: With Key to the Calories.
+He also argued that diet determined the size and shape of people.

 Rose's book Eat Your Way to Health was positively reviewed in medical journals.

-Rose died on August 15, 1960.
+Rose died on August 15, 1960, aged 84, in New York City.